By June 17 complete the following exam:

 ☑ World Languages Placement- Required

 Lewis & Clark College has a three-semester foreign language requirement and offers courses in Arabic, Chinese, Classical Greek, French, German, Japanese, Latin, Russian, and Spanish.
 You need to complete an assessment for placement if you have previously studied one of these languages and want to continue it.

 The world languages placement will be available by May 21.
 Online assessment for Chinese, French, German, Japanese, and Spanish can be accessed at college.lclark.edu/departments/world_languages/placement_exams/.
 Instructions and additional information for assessment in Arabic, Classical Greek, Latin, and Russian are also available at this link.
 Students with results that suggest placement into the 202-level or above will be required to confirm this placement during New Student Orientation.

 *Note: Name of department will be change to World Languages and Literature in Fall of 2017)

 (Placement for Science and Quantitative Reasoning Courses)

 Lewis & Clark College requires all students to take three Scientific & Quantitative Reasoning (SQR) courses, at least one of which has an algebraic proficiency prerequisite.
 Many natural science and social science courses also have this prerequisite.
-Prior to registration, all incoming students* must take the online ALEKS Mathematical Placement in order to meet this prerequisite.
+Prior to registration, all incoming students must take the online ALEKS Mathematical Placement in order to meet this prerequisite, unless the following applies:

 ☑ Music Theory and Aural Skills Exam - Optional

-If you think you may choose to major or minor in music, you should take this exam during the summer because it helps determine which music courses you need to take.
-Information is available online.
-There will also be an information session on the Thursday morning of New Student Orientation.
+If you think you may choose to major or minor in music, you should take this assessment during the summer because it helps determine which music courses you need to take.
+Information is available online on May 20.
+There will also be an information session Thursday morning of New Student Orientation.